 Summer in Pleasanton, California

-Pleasanton is pleasant enough all year around.
-But is really comes alive during the long, hot summers!
+Pleasanton is pleasant enough all year round.
+But it really comes alive during the long, hot summers!

 In fact, there are outdoor concerts, festivals, and parades.